School Workshops

 Are there any technical requirements?

-Can we dress up as Pirates?
+Can we dress up like pirates?

 Yes! lots of the schools we work with choose to do this to really get into the theme of the day.